andreas-zeller/andreas-zeller.github.io/README.md

 ## My Courses

-* In Winter 2021/22, we offer our advanced course on security testing, based on [The Fuzzing Book](https://www.fuzzingbook.org/).
+* In Winter 2022/23, we offer our advanced course on automated debugging, based on [The Debugging Book](https://www.debuggingbook.org/).
-* In Winter 2022/23, we plan to offer our advanced course on automated debugging, based on [The Debugging Book](https://www.debuggingbook.org/).
+* In Summer 2023, we plan to offer our advanced course on security testing, based on [The Fuzzing Book](https://www.fuzzingbook.org/).

 Every semester, we also offer [seminars and proseminars around automated testing and debugging](https://cms.cispa.saarland/).